 Tripping on Acid: Life as an Acidophile

 An extremophile is an organism that can both live and thrive in an environment that has extreme conditions unsuited to most life on earth.
 For these specially adapted organisms, such conditions are not “extreme”, but perfectly normal.
-We can find extremophiles in the most unlikely places, experiencing scorching heat or freezing cold (thermophiles), crushing pressures (barophiles) and even highly corrosive acidic environments (acidophiles).
-This blog will explore more about this group of acid lovers.
+We can find extremophiles in the most unlikely places, including highly corrosive acidic environments (acidophiles).

 There are over 200 other mines across England and Wales and the potential pollution from any of these abandoned mines remain a threat to plant, river and the marine systems they drain into.
 The cost of tackling mining clean up in the UK is estimated around £372 million.
 Worldwide, this threat becomes even larger and more expensive, especially in developing countries where mining laws are more rudimentary or operations are much larger in scale.

 Don’t go blaming acidophiles just yet.
 We made the mining pits in which they have proliferated and they even have a solution.
 The same biological process by which acidophiles cause acid mine drainage, can also be used to extract valuable metals, including copper, nickel and gold.
 The advantage of using acidophiles for ‘biomining’ is the ability to extract metals from low-grade ores, which previously would have been discarded in other mining methods.
 These benefits are multiplied considering metal resources are depleting, but demand continues to increase.